aewindle110/DroneWQ/README.md

 # DroneWQ: A Python library for measuring water quality with a multispectral drone sensor

-____ is a Python package that can be used to analyze multispectral data collected from a UAS.
+DroneWQ is a Python package that can be used to analyze multispectral data collected from a UAS.
 These scripts are specific for the MicaSense RedEdge cameras.

 [[I think we need a figure here that shows the workflow even something simple]]